What is a bridging loan?

 Loan sizes may vary between lenders, as they may have different criteria.
 It will also depend on your exit plan (i.e. how you intend to repay the loan) and other personal circumstances.

 The size of the loan may be small or large, it depends on the reason you are borrowing.
-For instance, if it is a property purchase you may need a much greater loan size, than if you are just funding some refurbishments.
+For instance, if it is a property purchase you may need a much greater loan size than if you are just funding some refurbishments.

 How do bridging loans work?

 Similar to secured loans, bridging loans use a property you own as security.
 Either you can use a residential or commercial property to secure the loan or even land.
+This means if you default on your loan, your property could be repossessed.

-With bridging loans there are two different types you can get, which will affect your repayment schedule.
+With bridging loans, there are two different types you can get, which will affect your repayment schedule.

 An open bridging loan is a type that does not have a set repayment date, although most lenders would like it to be repaid sooner rather than later.
 So, this may be ideal if you’re unsure of exactly when you will get your longer-term finance.
 For example, if you’re waiting for your house to sell.